 When I first heard of White BBQ Sauce I thought to myself that someone had made a mistake.
-Then I came to realize that this sauce is very popular in the South and more of a dipping sauce.
+Then I came to realize that this sauce is very popular in the South and is more of a Dipping Sauce.
 Over time I've discovered that this sauce is often referred to as Alabama White Sauce.

-As noted elsewhere on this site, I love food with a little kick.
+As I've mentioned previously in other recipes, I love food with a little kick.
 And this BBQ sauce will not disappoint.
 Just a handful of ingredients that you mix together and done!
 No boiling or anything else.
 That easy!

-I tried hard to find the origins of this wonderful sauce but had a heck of a time finding it.
+I tried hard to find the origins of this wonderful Alabama White Sauce but had a heck of a time finding it.
 The closest I got was this article from a trusted source.

 📋 What Ingredients do I need

-You will need the following ingredients to make this BBQ Sauce: Mayonnaise, Lemon Juice, Apple Cider Vinegar, White Sugar, Ground Black Pepper, Garlic Powder and Horseradish.
+You will need the following ingredients to make this White BBQ Sauce (aka Alabama White Sauce) recipe (see recipe card for quantities): Mayonnaise, Lemon Juice, Apple Cider Vinegar, White Sugar, Ground Black Pepper, Garlic Powder and Horseradish.

 White BBQ Sauce